decisionpatterns/searchable/README.md

 # Introduction

-The `searchable` packages provides functions for using flexible matching for extracting elements from named objects.
+The 'searchable' package provides flexibile methods for subseting
+object by matching objects names using case (in)sensitivity, regular or fixed expressions.
+Searches uses the standard '[' operator and allows specification of default search behavior to either the search target (named object) and/or the search pattern.

+It was designed to make flexible, high performance dictionary and thesaurus structures.

 Features of this package are:

 * 'stringr/i'-style match modifiers for matching names by case (in)sensitivity, regular expressions or fixed expression.

-* Match modification can be applied to both the pattern and target.
+* Match modification applied to either/both the pattern and target.

-* The `[` operatore is overloaded to provide R-like functionality.
+* The `[` operatore overloaded to provide R-like functionality.

 * Search behavior defaults to base R behaviors.